remi-gai/search-tool/README.md

 ### **The pin board allows users to pin search results:**

-- **Reason**: I ultimately made the decision to include the pin board on the main page instead of having it on a separate page (like the "favorite" section on Google Drive).
-The **Reason** of the decision is that having the pin board on a separate page might make be redundant from tags.
-Instead, users can make a multiple relevant queries (such as looking up for a client's contact info, finding a specific contract, and looking for recent Twitter news for the specific company ) and pin specific results to the pin board, which would be more like a temporary work station.
-For long term storage queries, users can add tags to results and access them at any time in the future.
-In sum, having a pin board can provide more convenience and productivity value to the user and avoid redundancy of having two ways of storing information for the long term.
+- **Reason**: I decided to include the pin board on the main page instead of having the pinned results displayed on a separate page (like the "favorite" section on Google Drive).
+The reason of the decision is that having the pin board on a separate page might be a redundant feature from tags.
+Instead, users can make a multiple queries (such as looking up for a client's contact information, finding a specific contract, and looking for recent Twitter news for a the specific company) and pin specific results to the pin board, which would serve more like a temporary work station.
+For long-term storage of queries, users can add tags to specific results and access them at any time in the future.
+In sum, having a pin board can provide more convenience and productivity value to the user (if used correctly) and avoid redundancy of features.

 ![ReadMe-images/Screen_Shot_2020-10-21_at_6.50.27_PM.png](ReadMe-images/Screen_Shot_2020-10-21_at_6.50.27_PM.png)

 - **Trade-off**: Ideally the pin board should be used as temporary result storage and be cleared often.
-If the pin board gets too long, it could take up too much space.
+If the pin board gets too long, it could take up too much space on the main page.
 A way to mitigate this would be to make the pin board collapsible.
-More UX research would be required to see if users actually wants this feature, but also if they use the board as temporary or long term storage due to the convenience of one-click pinning.
+More UX research would be required to see if users actually wants this feature, but also if the users will use the board as temporary or long-term storage.

 ### **The spinner animation helps provide feedback to the user:**

-- **Reason**: Searching across multiple sources could take time and having a loading animation would give the feedback that data is being fetched, suggesting the user to avoid to remain on the page and avoid re-submitting the same queries again.
+- **Reason**: Searching across multiple sources could take time and having a loading animation would give the feedback that data is being fetched, suggesting the users to remain on the page and avoid re-submitting the same queries again.

 ![ReadMe-images/Screen_Shot_2020-10-21_at_6.54.52_PM_(2).png](<ReadMe-images/Screen_Shot_2020-10-21_at_6.54.52_PM_(2).png>)